openaps/AndroidAPSdocs/docs/EN/Module/module.md

 (module-no-use-of-sglt-2-inhibitors)=
 ### No use of SGLT-2 inhibitors

 SGLT-2 inhibitors, also called gliflozins, inhibit reabsorption of glucose in the kidney.
-As they incalculably lower blood sugar levels, you MUST NOT take them while using a closed loop system like AndroidAPS!
+As they incalculably lower blood sugar levels, you MUST NOT take them while using a closed loop system like AAPS!
 There would be a huge risk of a ketoacidosis or a hypoglycemia!
 The combination of this medication with a system that lowers basal rates in order to increase BG is especially dangerous as due to the gliflozin this rise in BG might not happen and a dangerous state of lack of insulin can happen.

 (module-phone)=
 ### Phone

-The current version of AndroidAPS requires an Android smartphone with Google Android 8.0 or above.
+The current version of AAPS requires an Android smartphone with Google Android 8.0 or above.
 So if you are thinking about a new phone, Android 8.1 is recommended at a minimum but optimally choose Android 9 or 10.
-Users are strongly encouraged to keep their build of AndroidAPS up to date for safety reason, however for users unable to use a device with a minimum version of Android 8.0, AndroidAPS version 2.6.1.4, suitable for older Android versions, remains available from the [old repository.](https://github.com/miloskozak/androidaps)
+Users are strongly encouraged to keep their build of AAPS up to date for safety reason, however for users unable to use a device with a minimum version of Android 8.0, AAPS version 2.6.1.4, suitable for older Android versions, remains available from the [old repository.](https://github.com/miloskozak/AAPS)

 Users are creating a [list of tested phones and watches](https://docs.google.com/spreadsheets/d/1gZAsN6f0gv6tkgy9EBsYl0BQNhna0RDqA9QGycAqCQc/edit?usp=sharing)